ntustison/Histograms/Text/intro2.md

 weighting [@Bezdek:1981aa], based on neighborhood voxel information, whereas the latter is optimized via the expectation-maximization (EM) algorithm [@Dempster:1977aa].
-These algorithms have the advantage, in contrast to histogram-only algorithms, \textcolor{blue}{that} the intensity thresholds between class labels are softened which demonstrates some relative robustness to certain imaging distortions, such as noise.
+These algorithms have the advantage, in contrast to histogram-only algorithms, \textcolor{black}{that} the intensity thresholds between class labels are softened which demonstrates some relative robustness to certain imaging distortions, such as noise.
 However, all these algorithms are flawed in the inherent assumption